Logo

 • Wear professional clinical attire (e.g. uniform or scrubs), comfortable shoes and professional presentation

-• All belongings will be returned to you when you leave NMSAC after your assessment
+• All belongings will be returned to you after your assessment, as you leave the NMSAC

 Refer to the Clinical Competence Assessment Handbook for detailed guidance.